 - The Morgan County Farmers Market Association's annual Holiday Market will be held at Keller Hall, adjacent to the Presbyterian Church, from 11 am to 4 pm.
 Here's where you'll find fun items to fill out your holiday shopping list.
 All items are handcrafted and made by (or grown by) local or regional vendors.

 - Many of the Art Sanctuary's resident artists will also be on hand in their studios offering fine art for sale, which always makes a wonderful gift!

 - Live entertainment, including Christmas carolers, can also be found throughout the day at many of the shops and other locations around town that are serving as cookie stops, as well outdoors along the route - all entertainment is free and open to all.
-(Complete list of entertainment can be found at the end of this post.)

 - Pictures with Santa!
 About Face Pictures will host Santa himself from 11 am to 1 pm.
 Photos are affordable and the backdrop is holiday perfection!
 Walk-ins are welcome, but you can pay in advance for a quicker visit.
 You can also find the jolly old elf at the Holiday Market from 2:00 to 3:30 pm - no professional photographer is on hand, but you are welcome to snap photos during your child's visit with Santa.